m1k1o/neko/README.md

 NEKO_PCMA:
   - If pcma should be used as audio encoder for the stream
   - e.g. 'false'
+NEKO_AUDIO_BITRATE:
+  - Bitrate of the audio stream in kb/s
+  - e.g. 196
 NEKO_CERT:
   - Path to the SSL-Certificate
   - e.g. '/certs/cert.pem'